Harry908/JobWise/.github/chatmodes/business-analyst.chatmode.md

 ## Output Artifacts

-Your work produces these key documents:
+Your primary work document (OWNERSHIP):
-- `.context/ba/requirements/` - Requirements specifications
+- `.context/requirements/user-stories.feature` - Business requirements in Gherkin/BDD format

-- `.context/ba/user-stories/` - Prioritized user story backlog
+This is your SINGLE document responsibility.
+Follow the optimized framework:
-- `.context/ba/acceptance-criteria/` - Detailed acceptance criteria
+- Use Gherkin/BDD format exclusively
-- `.context/ba/user-personas/` - User personas and journey maps
+- Include business requirements and acceptance criteria
-- `.context/ba/business-rules/` - Business logic documentation
+- No technical implementation details
-- `.context/ba/use-cases/` - Use case diagrams and descriptions
+- Focus on user value and business outcomes

 ## Required Logging Protocol